Yry01/project-insomnia/README.md

 1. socket io 2 points
 2. peerjs 2 points
 3. pixijs 2 points
-4. web audio 1 point
-5. sigin twillo 1 point
-6. google auth 1 point
+4. google auth 1 point
+Note: We talked to Cho and he said our group only need to do 7 complexity points.

 ### Alpha version